-Consortium members are working together to build a platform that improves the security, efficiency, and effectiveness of data partnerships for public good, by focusing on the following features:
+We are building a platform that improves the security, efficiency, and effectiveness of data partnerships for public good, by focusing on the following features:

-Template data sharing framework agreements and joint agreements between multiple organizations save time and resources.
+Template data license agreements and MOUs between organizations save time and resources.

 Working groups comprised of data engineers, data scientists, sector domain experts, legal counsel, communications specialists, procurement specialists, and others across the member organizations make a complete platform possible.